 - "Deck watch officer" means a person who has the immediate charge of navigation, maneuvering, operation or safety of a ship, but does not include a pilot.
-The definition thus refers to the master and the officers, as the master will have charge of the navigation and maneuvering during the berthing and unberthing of the vessel. - Commercial waivers are valid for a one-year period ending on March 1st for U.S. operators and May 1st for Canadian operators. - The waiver is not granted until a waiver letter is issued by the Pacific Pilotage Authority.
+The definition thus refers to the master and the officers, as the master will have charge of the navigation and maneuvering during the berthing and unberthing of the vessel. - The waiver is not granted until a waiver letter is issued by the Pacific Pilotage Authority.